Patient preferences for personalized (N-of-1) trials A conjoint analysis

 STUDY DESIGN AND SETTING: We recruited 501 adults with ≥2 common chronic conditions from Harris Poll Online.
-We used Sawtooth Software to generate 45 plausible Personalized Trial designs comprised of combinations of 8 key attributes (treatment selection, treatment type, clinician involvement, blinding, time commitment, self-monitoring frequency, duration, cost) at different levels.
+We used Sawtooth Software to generate 45 plausible Personalized Trial designs comprising combinations of eight key attributes (treatment selection, treatment type, clinician involvement, blinding, time commitment, self-monitoring frequency, duration, and cost) at different levels.
 Conditional logistic regression was used to assess relative importance of different attributes using a random utility maximization model.

-DISCUSSION: To optimize dissemination, Personalized Trial designers should seek to minimize out-of-pocket costs and time-burden of self-monitoring.
+CONCLUSION: To optimize dissemination, Personalized Trial designers should seek to minimize out-of-pocket costs and time burden of self-monitoring.
 They should also consider adaptive designs that can accommodate subgroup differences in design preferences.